-1.1.1.1 Public DNS Resolver · 1.1.1.1 docs
+1.1.1.1 Public DNS Resolver

 Cloudflare will only store the following aggregated data:

-- Total number of queries with different protocol settings (for example, tcp/udp/dnssec) by Cloudflare PoP
+- Total number of queries with different protocol settings (for example, tcp/udp/dnssec) by Cloudflare data centers.

-- Response code/time quantiles with different protocol settings by Cloudflare PoP
+- Response code/time quantiles with different protocol settings by Cloudflare data centers.

-- Total Number of Requests Processed by Cloudflare PoP
+- Total Number of Requests Processed by Cloudflare data centers.

 - Aggregate List of All Domain Names Requested, aggregate number of requests and timestamp of first time requested